 For our full legal glossary and more legal research sources, register for a free Lexis+ trial

-Service of the claim form in England and Wales—flowchart This Flowchart sets out the steps required to ensure effective service of the claim form in the jurisdiction.
-It should be read
+Cross-border service—flowchart This flowchart sets out the steps required to ensure effective service of the claim form out of the jurisdiction.
+It should be read alongside

 **Trials are provided to all UUÂãÁÄÖ±²¥ content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these UUÂãÁÄÖ±²¥ services please email customer service via our online form.
 Free trials are only available to individuals based in the UK, Ireland and selected UK overseas territories and Caribbean countries.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.